 Session 3: Takes an in-depth look at the body of knowledge around adverse childhood experiences (ACEs) and trauma’s impact across the lifespan.

 Session 4: Focuses on gaining understanding of Secondary Trauma, Vicarious Trauma, and Compassion Fatigue.

 Session 5: Is designed to provide participants with a clear understanding of what is meant when we talk about a trauma-informed system of care and the important role peer supporters play in this new paradigm.

 Session 6: Introduces the work of Sherry Mead and Intentional Peer Support as foundational in any work we do as peer supporters as well as how it supports work as trauma-informed peer supporters.

 Session 7: Offers participants an opportunity to become comfortable with trauma narratives; both their own and others.

-Session 8: Wraps up the three day training as we consider what we are to do with the knowledge that we now own.
+Session 8: Wraps up the two and a half day training as we consider what we are to do with the knowledge that we now own.

 For a list of upcoming dates, please visit our Events Calendar.